 That’s why data feed providers like Intelligent Reach have Content Experimentation built into their service by default.
 This lets you continuously optimise and improve your data feed without having to proactively initiate and monitor the process.

-Take Google Shopping optimisation to the next level with Intelligent Reach
+Take Google Shopping optimisation and management to the next level with Intelligent Reach

 As you’ve gathered, driving successful Google Shopping campaigns isn’t a walk in the park.
 You must ensure your product feed is error-free and optimised, set up the right campaign structure, and constantly test your content to discover what works.